kostya-zero/fugitive-aliases.nvim/README.md

 ## Getting started

-If you are using `lazy.nvim`or `packer` to install this plugin with examples above, plugin will be loaded already.
+If you are using `lazy.nvim` or `packer` to install this plugin with examples above, plugin will be loaded already.

-If not, put this command anywhere in your NeoVim configuration:
+If not, install it your way, and then put this somewhere in your configuration:

 ```lua
 require("fugitive-aliases").setup()